 New Name for a New Season

 On Easter Sunday, in April 2018, with much anticipation, we announced our new name.
-We see God doing a new thing at Grace Church Bethlehem that builds on the DNA of our rich history, but also positions us for an exciting future.
+We see God doing a new thing at GRACE Church Bethlehem that builds on the DNA of our rich history but also positions us for an exciting future.
 There is a sense of joy and recommitment to our calling that is obvious to all who visit our growing congregation.
 On Sundays, 1000 people gather to worship and grow in our faith.
 We continue to receive new members of all ages who join in our commitment to know, grow and show God’s grace.

 We believe God has called us out into our neighborhood to show the grace that we have experienced in Jesus Christ.
-In our interim worship space, we have hosted special guests from Bethlehem, including Mayor Robert Donchez and Chief of Police, Mark Diluzio to continue to learn and partner in the love our city, Bethlehem.
-250 of us recently scattered around the city on a Saturday to serve our city in schools, parks, shelters and ministries.
+In our interim worship space, we have hosted special guests from Bethlehem, including Mayor Robert Donchez and Chief of Police, Mark Diluzio to continue to learn and partner in the love of our city, Bethlehem.
+250 of us recently scattered around the city on a Saturday to serve our city in schools, parks, shelters, and ministries.

 Over the next year, the entire congregation will be a part of praying and dreaming our new future.
 We anticipate that, as God leads, we will move to a new, permanent location in the next 5-7 years.